dannybarto/mapping_earthquakes/README.md

 ## Purpose

-The purpose of this project is to build a map that tracks not only the earthquakes for the past 7 days, but the magnitude as well.
-The map also includes pop-up information for each incident.
+The purpose of this project is to build a map that tracks earthquakes and their magnitudes for the past 7 days.
+The map identifies each event by including includes pop-up information.

 ## Project Overview